Tam-ala/Web-Design-Challenge/README.md

 When finished, submit to BootcampSpot the links to 1) the deployed app and 2) the GitHub repository.

-### Considerations

-* You may use the [weather data](Resources/cities.csv) or choose another dataset.
-Alternatively, you may use the included [cities dataset](Resources/cities.csv) and pull the images from the [assets folder](Resources/assets).
-* You must use bootstrap.
-This includes using the bootstrap `navbar` component for the header on every page, the bootstrap table component for the data page, and the bootstrap grid for responsiveness on the comparison page.
-* You must deploy your website to GitHub pages, with the website working on a live, publicly accessible URL as a result.
-* Be sure to use a CSS media query for the navigation menu.
-* Be sure your website works at all window widths/sizes.
-* Feel free to take some liberty in the visual aspects, but keep the core functionality the same.

 ### Bonuses

 * Use a different dataset!
 The requirements above still hold, but make it your own.